navko11/flaskapi/README.md

 R7.
 Detail any third party services that your app will use

+The third party services used are imported as libraries in the code found in requirements.txt some of the main services are listed to be:

+Flask - A web framework for building web applications in python SQLAlchemy - An SQL toolkit and ORM library for python constructs Marshmallow - Serialize and deserializes objects and converts them into python objects Bcrypt - Secures passwords by hashing them for increased security

+Insomnia - An API client used for testing http requests (GET, POST, PUT, PATCH, DELETE)

 R8.
 Describe your projects models in terms of the relationships they have with each other

+My project is the simplest form of the idea which only has 3 models:

+Users - The users model is the start of the ERD and holds a one to many relationship with the orders model, where one user can have many orders.
+Orders - The order model holds a one to many relationship with the items model, where one order can have many items.
+Items - The items model is at the and of the ERD and as such holds the "many" relation to the "one" relation of orders.

 R9.
 Discuss the database relations to be implemented in your application

 R10.
 Describe the way tasks are allocated and tracked in your project

+Tasks are created and then recorded depending on the request given (GET, POST, PUT/PATCH, DELETE).

+GET - Will collect all the seeded data and any additional instances created.
+POST - Creates a new instance in the route where the fields are set and requested.
+The number of POST requests can be tracked by the enumeration of id's being created
+PUT/PATCH - Updates any existing fields if necessary ex. status update from "in transit" to "delivered" DELETE - Deletes an instance for redundance purposes.